AmirAttoun/CS50-Final-Project/README.md

 ### Loading calendars
 In the main menu, the user can load up stored calendars.
 Those are read and loaded from data.json

+### Deleting calendars
+In the main menu, the user has the option to delete a calendar.
+The calendar will be remove from data.json

 ### Data actions
 Once loaded, the user can read text entries for the chosen days (entries marked